Diversifying Deep Ensembles: A Saliency Map Approach for Enhanced OOD Detection, Calibration, and Accuracy: Introduction

 \section{Introduction}

-In recent years, deep neural networks (DNNs) achieved state-of-the-art results in many computer vision tasks, including detection \cite{liu2020detection}, classification \cite{beyer2020arewedone}, image retrieval \cite{musgrave2020metric} and face recognition \cite{deng2019arcface}.
-In image classification, DNNs even surpassed human quality according to popular benchmarks \cite{he2015relu}.
-While most benchmarks sample training and testing data from the same distribution, in real life the test set is usually collected independently of training and under different conditions.
-This results in the difference between the datasets, which is called a domain shift.
-Unlike humans, DNNs performance largely degrades under domain shifts \cite{wang2018adaptation}.
-Therefore measuring prediction confidence and detecting out-of-domain (OOD) data becomes a crucial part of risk-controlled recognition.
+In recent years, deep neural networks achieved state-of-the-art results on many computer vision tasks, including object detection \cite{liu2020detection}, classification \cite{he2015relu}, and face recognition \cite{deng2019arcface}.
+In image classification in particular, DNNs have demonstrated results more accurate than what humans are capable of on several popular benchmarks, such as ImageNet \cite{he2015relu}.
+However, these benchmarks often source both training and testing data from a similar distribution, while real-world scenarios frequently feature test sets curated independently and under varying conditions \cite{malinin2022shifts}.
+This disparity, known as domain shift, can have a significant negative impact on the performance of DNNs \cite{koh2020wilds}.
+As such, ensuring robust confidence estimation and out-of-distribution (OOD) detection is paramount for achieving risk-controlled recognition \cite{yang2022openood}.

-Confidence estimation and OOD detection were extensively studied in the context of deep learning.
-Some works aimed at calibration improvements in softmax classification \cite{guo2017calibration}.
-Another group of works studied Bayesian training \cite{goan2020bayesian} and ensembles \cite{lakshminarayanan2017deepensemble}.
-In particular, it was shown, that ensembles of DNNs achieve state-of-the-art in both confidence estimation and OOD detection.
-The quality of the ensemble was further improved by prediction diversification \cite{shui2018ncl} or by implementing different training strategies for the models \cite{stickland2020diverseaug}.
-At the same time, little progress was made in the diversification of the features used by the models.
+There has been a substantial amount of research focused on confidence estimation and OOD detection in deep learning.
+Some authors consider calibration refinements within softmax classifications \cite{guo2017calibration}, while others examine the nuances of Bayesian training \cite{goan2020bayesian}.
+In these studies, ensemble methods that use DNNs stand out by achieving superior outcomes in both confidence estimation and OOD detection \cite{lakshminarayanan2017deepensemble, yang2022openood}.
+The results of these methods can be further improved by diversifying model predictions and adopting novel training paradigms \cite{shui2018ncl,pang2019adp,rame2021dice}.
+However, current research on this subject primarily focuses on diversifying the model output without also diversifying the feature space.

-In this work, we propose a new ensemble diversification algorithm, that forces models to use independent input features for prediction.
-We do this by computing salience maps during training and implementing a loss function for their diversification.
-We also show, that the commonly used average aggregation of ensemble outputs loses important information about uncertainty, and propose a new aggregation scheme.
-By implementing these improvements, we establish a new state-of-the-art in OpenOOD benchmark \cite{yang2022openood}.

-The claims of the current work are summarized as follows: \begin{enumerate} \item {We propose a diversification loss that increases diversity among ensemble models using salience maps.
-We show the proposed loss function improves OOD detection according to the OpenOOD benchmark.} \item{We study aggregation methods and show that minimum aggregation improves OOD detection accuracy compared to averaging.} \item{The proposed improvements are orthogonal and can be applied independently to different ensembling methods leading to higher OOD detection accuracy.} \end{enumerate}